Escambia County, Florida: Education

 Public primary and secondary education schools in Pensacola are administered by the Escambia County School District, the county's only school district.

 The University of West Florida, Pensacola State College, and Pensacola Christian College are in Escambia County.

 Media

 Newspapers

 The largest daily print newspaper in the area is the Pensacola News Journal.
 There is also a weekly print newspaper, The Independent News.
-An online-only newspaper, NorthEscambia.com, serves the entire county while concentrating on its northern half.

 Television

 One major network broadcasts from Pensacola, ABC affiliate WEAR.
 Several major networks are broadcast from nearby Mobile, such as CBS affiliate WKRG, NBC affiliate WPMI-TV, and Fox affiliate WALA.
 The following is a list of broadcast television stations in the Mobile, Alabama – Pensacola – Fort Walton Beach, Florida market.
 Cox Communications provides cable television service in the county's urbanized areas, and television advertising through its subsidiary, Cox Media.
 Spectrum holds the cable television franchise for the county's mainland rural areas, while Mediacom serves the Pensacola Beach community on Santa Rosa Island.